phpro/grumphp/doc/tasks/git_blacklist.md

 The Git Blacklist task will test your changes for blacklisted keywords, such as `die(`, `var_dump(` etc.
 It lives under the `git_blacklist` namespace and has following configurable parameters:

-**keywords**

-*Default: null*

-Use this parameter to specify your blacklisted keywords list.
-For example:

 ```yaml
 # grumphp.yml
 parameters: